Zevis-ai/ring-shop/README.md

+# I am very happy to present to you my first project in HTML CSS

 # ZEVI FRIEDMAN Luxury Jewelry Website

 Welcome to the **ZEVI FRIEDMAN** Jewelry website project.
 This is a premium e-commerce platform showcasing luxury jewelry collections.